Bethnal Green mulberry tree

 The Bethnal Green mulberry tree is an ancient black mulberry tree, in the grounds of the former London Chest Hospital, at Bethnal Green in the London Borough of Tower Hamlets.

 Many British mulberry trees have associations with famous people, and while evidence sometimes survives to confirm these associations, this is not always the case.
-The Bethnal Green mulberry is the subject of an unconfirmed tradition linking it to the ill-famed Bishop Bonner - known as Bloody Bonner.
+The Bethnal Green mulberry is the subject of an unconfirmed tradition linking it to the infamous Bishop Bonner – known as Bloody Bonner.

 The exact age of the tree is unknown but is thought to be at least 200 years old and may be over 400 years old making it the oldest tree in the East End.
-If the Bishop Bonner tradition is correct it may be around 500 years old and the oldest black mulberry in the United Kingdom.
+If the Bishop Bonner tradition is correct, it may be around 500 years old and the oldest black mulberry in the United Kingdom.

-From 2017-2021 the tree was the subject of a successful community campaign to resist a developer application to move the tree, an action the campaigners argued risked the death of the tree.
+From 2017 to 2021, the tree was the subject of a successful community campaign to resist a developer application to move the tree, an action the campaigners argued risked the death of the tree.

 The site

-The site of the former London Chest Hospital, just east of Bonner Road has a long history.
+The East London site of the former London Chest Hospital, just east of Bonner Road has a long history.
 Roman bricks and tiles were found on the site in the mid-19th century, suggesting a high status Romano-British site.

 The spot was later used as the manor house of the Manor (estate) of Stepney, which covered much of what would later become the East End.
 The Lords of the Manor had been the Bishops of London who held the Manor long before Domesday, with Stepney possibly part of the foundation grant of land when the Diocese of London was re-established (as the East Saxon see) in 604.
 The first surviving record of the Bishop's having a residence on their Stepney estate (which included Bethnal Green at that time) is from 1207.

 At one time the Manor House was known as Bishop's Wood, later as Bishop's Hall.
 Bishop's Hall was demolished in the mid 19th century and replaced by the London Chest Hospital which was opened in 1855, by a group of mostly Quaker philanthropists.
 The hospital's chapel was erected adjacent to the tree.